iq-motion-control/iq-module-communication-doc/docs/manual/manual_advanced_arming.rst

 ================
 When an arming transition (from disarmed to armed) occurs, the module executes its arming behavior.
 The arming behavior is not configurable, it will always be the same.

-The module will play the arming song, which consists of 2 short, high-pitched notes.
+The module will play the :ref:`arming song <arming_song>`, which consists of 2 short, high-pitched notes.
 The end of this song indicates the module is armed.
-The module will then begin spinning at the throttle percentage commanded by its last throttle command, and will begin accepting new throttle commands from its armed throttle source.
+The module will then begin spinning at the throttle percentage commanded by its last throttle command, and will begin accepting new throttle commands.

-A video demonstrating what the arming and disarming songs sound like can be found in the DSHOT portion of the :ref:`hobby_fc_tutorial` tutorial.

 .. _advanced_disarming_behavior: